solita/solita.github.com/_posts/2026-02-18-brace-yourseves-ai-is-coming.md

 Productivity improves

 * The Seniority is not needed in the future so much.
 Already, I can optimize database better than ever or could create nicer frontend by myself, with the help of LLMs.
 * The good point is that the customer gets more with the same price and maybe it can do something by itself.
-That is good as a tax payer
+I am working a lot for the public sector.
+That productivity increase is good as a tax payer
 * Good software professional has good communication skills and they are still needed in the future.
 Maybe it is just not so rewarding to communicate with agents...
 * The Software Architect's job is not ending.
 I just have been in very hands on role, coding much.
 In the future I might not have that luxury.
 I need to concentrate on producing diagrams and presentations more, of course with LLM!
 * I don't want to sound a doomer.
 Change is inevitable and I need to adapt.
 There is not purpose to miss old times.
 I need to find fun from something else than writing code.
 Shall I find?
 At least the big change is fun to be part of and get powers I never had.